CDSoft/FizzBuzz/fizzbuzz_slideshow.md

 - UPP
 - Pandoc
 - Panda
-- with a complete Makefile example
+- with a complete Makefile example using `makex.mk`

 ::::::::::